wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 ---
 title: Installing guix on IntelNUC
-subtitle: shhh we're using non free
-draft: true
+subtitle: using the hardware you have, even if we are nonfree
-date: 2019-07-09
+date: 2019-07-25
 tags:
   - freesoftware
-  - linux
   - guix
   - docker
 ---